learn-with-devops/devops/Jenkins/readme.md

 ![image](https://github.com/learn-with-devops/devops/blob/master/Jenkins/images/email-setup.PNG)

+## Plugin Installation

+   We have different ways to achive that.
+   - Install plugins from avilable section
+   - Download the required version of piugin from https://plugins.jenkins.io/ then upload by using advanced option.
+   - Download the required version of piugin from https://plugins.jenkins.io/ then Directly copt to the Plugin section with command prompt.

-## Plugin Installation with Sample Theame
+## Sample Theame Plugin Installation

     Install Jenkins Simple Theme Plugin